ansible/ansible/docs/docsite/rst/community/collection_contributors/collection_integration_updating.rst

   The process described in this section also applies when you want to add integration tests to a feature that already exists, but is missing integration tests.

-If you have not already implemented the new feature, you can start with writing the integration tests for it.
-Of course they will not work as the code does not yet exist, but it can help you improve your implementation design before you start writing any code.
+If you have not already implemented the new feature, you can start by writing the integration tests for it.
+They will not work as the code does not yet exist, but they can help you improve your implementation design before you start writing any code.

 When adding new features, the process of adding tests consists of the following steps: